-1) The first byte of the RBSP contains the (most significant, left-most) eight bits of the SODB; the next byte of the RBSP contains the next eight bits of the SODB, etc., until fewer than eight bits of the SODB remain.
+1) The first byte of the RBSP contains the first (most significant, left-most) eight bits of the SODB; the next byte of the RBSP contains the next eight bits of the SODB, etc., until fewer than eight bits of the SODB remain.

-2) rbsp_trailing_bits( ) are present after the SODB as follows:
+2) The rbsp_trailing_bits( ) syntax structure is present after the SODB as follows:

-i) The first (most significant, left-most) bits of the final RBSP byte contains the remaining bits of the SODB (if any).
+i) The first (most significant, left-most) bits of the final RBSP byte contain the remaining bits of the SODB (if any).

-ii) The next bit consists of a single rbsp_stop_one_bit equal to 1.
+ii) The next bit consists of a single bit equal to 1 (i.e., rbsp_stop_one_bit).

-iii) When the rbsp_stop_one_bit is not the last bit of a byte-aligned byte, one or more rbsp_alignment_zero_bit is present to result in byte alignment.
+iii) When the rbsp_stop_one_bit is not the last bit of a byte-aligned byte, one or more zero-valued bits (i.e., instances of rbsp_alignment_zero_bit) are present to result in byte alignment.

 3) One or more cabac_zero_word 16-bit syntax elements equal to 0x0000 may be present in some RBSPs after the rbsp_trailing_bits( ) at the end of the RBSP.